 Maggie is a Sixties Scoop survivor and a lead plaintiff in the National Sixties Scoop Settlement.
 She is from the Montreal Lake Cree Nation and lives with her family in rural Saskatchewan.

-Marcia is a Sixties Scoop survivor, a lead plaintiff in the National Sixties Scoop Settlement, and former Chief of Beaverhouse First Nation.
+Sally (previously Marcia Brown Martel) is a Sixties Scoop survivor, a lead plaintiff in the National Sixties Scoop Settlement, and former Chief of Beaverhouse First Nation.
 As the lead plaintiff in the Ontario Case, Marcia worked for more than a decade to bring about justice for Sixties Scoop survivors.
 She lives with her family in Kirkland Lake, Ontario.

 Dr. Cindy Blackstock